cartland/Blanket/docs/Navigation.md

 #### 3. Resolving Keys to Screens

-To prevent runtime errors from unhandled navigation keys, we will use a pattern that provides compile-time safety.
+To resolve a navigation key to its corresponding screen Composable, we use a `when` expression inside the `entryProvider`.

-* **Requirement:** The `entryProvider` lambda for the `NavDisplay` **must** be implemented using an exhaustive `when` expression.
-The Kotlin compiler will force every subtype of `NavKey` to be handled, preventing bugs when new screens are added.
+* **Requirement:** The `entryProvider` lambda for the `NavDisplay` **must** be implemented using a `when` expression.
+* **Important:** Because `NavKey` is a regular interface, the compiler cannot guarantee that the `when` statement is exhaustive.
+You **must** include an `else` branch to handle unknown keys gracefully, for example by logging an error or displaying a "Not Found" screen.
+This prevents crashes if a key from a module is not yet handled in the main `composeApp`.

 **Example:**
 ```kotlin